MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 Configure [Conditional Access policy for Azure management](/azure/role-based-access-control/conditional-access-azure-management) that meets your organization's risk appetite and operational needs.

-- Require Multifactor Authentication and/or connection from designated work network
+- Require Multifactor Authentication and/or connection from designated work network.

-- Require Device **integrity with Microsoft Defender for Endpoint** (Strong Assurance)
+- Require Device **integrity with Microsoft Defender for Endpoint** (Strong Assurance).

 ## Avoid granular and custom permissions

-Avoid permissions that specifically reference individual resources or users
+Avoid permissions that specifically reference individual resources or users.

 Specific permissions create unneeded complexity and confusion as they don't carry the intention to new similar resources.
 This then accumulates into a complex legacy configuration that is difficult to maintain or change without fear of "breaking something" – negatively impacting both security and solution agility.

-Instead of assigning specific resource-specific permissions, use either
+Instead of assigning specific resource-specific permissions, use either:

-- Management Groups for enterprise-wide permissions
+- Management Groups for enterprise-wide permissions.

-- Resource groups for permissions within subscriptions
+- Resource groups for permissions within subscriptions.

 Instead of granting permissions to specific users, assign access to groups in Azure AD.
 If there isn't an appropriate group, work with the identity team to create one.
 This allows you to add and remove group members externally to Azure and ensure permissions are current, while also allowing the group to be used for other purposes such as mailing lists.